-- i) High-profile launch of the new/processed OFSP products into the markets. - ii) Using TV and community/local FM stations to advertise the products/explain benefits. - iii) Billboards in high-traffic areas (e.g., markets). - iv) Celebrity endorsements of OFSP products recent studies have shown that such endorsement increase consumption of OFSP foods. - v) Displaying information on nutritional benefits of OFSP products in supermarket shelves where products are stocked. - vi) Distributing informational handling handouts to accompany the products.
+i) High-profile launch of the new/processed OFSP products into the markets.

+ii) Using TV and community/local FM stations to advertise the products/explain benefits.

+iii) Billboards in high-traffic areas (e.g., markets).

+iv) Celebrity endorsements of OFSP products - recent studies have shown that such endorsements increase consumption of OFSP foods.

+v) Displaying information on nutritional benefits of OFSP products in supermarket shelves where products are stocked.

+vi) Distributing informational handling handouts to accompany the products.

 Leverage linkages with other markets: The project will explore opportunities to link SOSPPA's processing and market investment with other businesses that can be a market for its products.
 For instance, OFSP puree is an ingredient that other businesses can use as raw material for making a variety of products (e.g., popular sauces, ketchup, and baby food).
-Hence, the project will seek opportunities for SOSPPA to partner with other companies which already have established market shares in processed products and exploit such markets by supplying them with sweet potato puree, thus utilizing their capacity for greater returns for its members.
-It will also explore and develop linkages with companies in locations with better infrastructure and closer to major urban markets (e.g., Kampala) where demand for upper-end products such as spaghetti and cakes is higher.
+Hence, the project will seek opportunities for SOSPPA to partner with other companies which already have established market shares in processed products and exploit such markets by supplying them with sweetpotato puree, thus utilizing their capacity for greater returns for its members.
+It will also explore and develop linkages with companies in locations with better infrastructure and closer to major urban markets (e.g., Kampala) where demand for upper-end products (such as spaghetti and cakes) is higher.

-Activities under Component 4: Strengthen SOSPPA's governance and management capacities to deliver services to its members processing activities run by a small group of staff that do not yet have the capacity to handle larger businesses.
+Activities under Component 4: Strengthen SOSPPA's governance and management capacities to deliver services to its members

+SOSPPA is well rooted in the rural economy of Serere district and has insight and understanding of the sweetpotato supply chain.
+However, the Executive Committee (ExCom) is accustomed to managing cottagebased processing activities run by a small group of staff that do not yet have the capacity to handle larger businesses.
 This project will therefore build the capacity of SOSPPA ExCom and operation staff by implementing capacity building activities in in three areas: